Study the TOGAF standard with the award-winning enterprise architecture online training team at Good e-Learning!

 This can be essential for supporting large-scale enterprise transformation, IT growth, and organization-wide change.

-TOGAF® is a leading enterprise architecture framework.
+the TOGAF® standard is a leading enterprise architecture framework.
 It provides a systematic approach for designing, building, and adapting enterprise architectures – one that has been successfully applied across countless organizations and industries around the world.

 The Open Group works with customers and suppliers of technology products and services, and with Consortia and other standards organizations, to capture, clarify, and integrate current and emerging requirements, establish standards and policies, and share best practices.